Updated: Sep 10, 2021

 Agar: A powder derived from sea weed.
 When dissolved into hot water and allowed to set it has a firm jelly like texture.
-Selected nutrients are then added, everything is sterilized then poured into petri dishes to do sterile culture work in the laboratory.
+Selected nutrients are then added, everything is sterilised then poured into petri dishes to do sterile culture work in the laboratory.

 Block: Substrate, usually sawdust, held together by mycelium is called a 'fruiting block.'